 - Increase the ROI of systems and technology

 - Ensure project success by understanding the needs of business teams and leadership

-It’s easy to see why, moving into 2019, the Head of Business Systems is most likely to lead the charge towards greater automation.
+It’s easy to see why the Head of Business Systems is most likely to lead the charge towards greater automation.
 They have a vested interest in making sure that all of the apps, databases, and systems in their organization work well together, and that employees can easily work across those tools.

 Moving into the new year, however, organizations are beginning to encounter RPA’s weak points.
 Though it’s still valuable for automating a host of processes—like document processing—it can’t do everything.
 It can also be quite brittle.